 LATEST: Increase in Tipperary Covid-19 cases

-The number of Covid-19 cases in Tipperary have increased by two to 716.

-There have been no new deaths reported to the Health Protection Surveillance Centre today (Thursday).
+There have been no new deaths reported to the Health Protection Surveillance Centre (HPSC) today (Thursday).

 Of the cases notified today:

-- 51 in Dublin, 6 in Kildare, 6 in Meath, the remaining 32 cases are Carlow, Clare, Cork, Kerry, Kilkenny, Laois, Limerick, Longford, Louth, Mayo, Offaly, Tipperary, Waterford, Westmeath, Wexford and Wicklow.
+- 107 in Dublin, 12 in Waterford, 11 in Limerick, 8 in Wicklow, 7 in Meath, 7 in Kildare, 6 in Laois, 6 in Westmeath, and the remaining 32 cases are located in Cavan, Clare, Donegal, Galway, Kilkenny, Leitrim, Longford, Louth, Mayo, Monaghan, Offaly, Roscommon, Tipperary and Wexford.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.